 Annual rainfall averages only 45 inches, making Antigua the sunniest of the Eastern Caribbean Islands, and the northeast trade winds are nearly constant, flagging only in September.
 Humidity is low year round.
 Antigua’s many harbors used to be a safe-haven for pirates.
 Now they are a thing of beauty.
 The expansive, winding coastline that made Antigua difficult for outsiders to navigate is where today's trekkers encounter a tremendous wealth of secluded, powdery soft beaches.
 The coral reefs, once the bane of marauding enemy ships, now attract snorkelers and scuba divers from all over the world.

 Nelson Dockyard below

 English Harbor is one of the most beautiful in all of the Caribbean.
 Far above the harbor, at Shirley Heights, are the partially-restored fortifications of the harbor's colonial observation post; the view from Shirley Heights overlooks English Harbor and extends out over the harbor and far across the Caribbean to Montserrat and Guadeloupe.
 On Sundays the vista is enhanced by barbeque and live music at the bar there (Steel Band music from 3-6 pm & reggae from 6-9).
 Shirley Heights can be reached via Lookout Trail, a nature walk that rises from the harbor through a forest of trees.

 Antigua is one of the Caribbean’s better exotic islands for an All-Inclusive resort vacation.
-With the presence of Sandals and about a half dozen other good quality All-Inclusive resorts, Antigua is a wonderfully popular destination for honeymooners.
+With the presence of Royalton, Sandals and about a half dozen other good quality All-Inclusive resorts, Antigua is a wonderfully popular destination for honeymooners.
 Antigua is frequently voted as the “Most Romantic Caribbean Island. ” We’ve Been Here – We’ve Done It.”
 We are sold on Antigua.